sangramkadam/chromatin_coarse_graining/README.md

 - cg_analysis.c - Uses the center of mass file obtained from com_pos.c to measure coarse-graining properties

 ## How to run:
-1. Run LAMMPS using command '''./lmp_serial <run.in'''  (Refer [LAMMPS documentation](https://docs.lammps.org/Install.html) for installation).
+- Refer [LAMMPS documentation](https://docs.lammps.org/Install.html) for installation.
+Run LAMMPS using command
+'''

+./lmp_serial <run.in
+'''
-2. Compile and run com_pos.c using '''gcc com_pos.c -lm''' '''./a.out'''
+- Compile and run com_pos.c using
+'''

+gcc com_pos.c -lm
+./a.out
+'''
-3. Compile and run cg_analysis.c using '''gcc cg_analysis.c -lm''' '''./a.out'''
+- Compile and run cg_analysis.c using
+'''

+gcc cg_analysis.c -lm
+./a.out
+'''

 Expected output: The simulation generates single position trajectory file.
 The analysis codes compute average values and distributions of radius of gyration, bond length, and bond angle.